-Our team has in-depth knowledge on the developing sector of community landownership and the impact of Land Reform legislation could and has already had on this sector.
+Our team has specialist knowledge of this developing sector and the potential impact the Land Reform legislation could and has already had on this sector.

-We act for a number of community landowners and also advise aspiring community landowners, allowing us to understand the challenges, aspirations and opportunities that community landownership can bring.
+We act for a number of community landowners and also advise a number of other aspiring community landowners.
+We understand the challenges, aspirations and opportunities that community landownership can bring.

-We have acted in purchases of all types and sizes, including acting for Carloway Estate Trust in the purchase of a 13,000-acre crofting estate, utilising the provisions of the CRtB for Coigach Community Development Company and many more community purchases.
+We have acted in purchases of all types and sizes, including acting for Carloway Estate Trust in the purchase of a 13,000 acres crofting estates, utilising the provisions of the CRTB for Coigach Community Development Company and many more community purchases.

 Key services include:

 - Community Right to Buy

 - Purchases from public bodies